BatchClayderman/Cryptography-Schemes/README.md

 - The output of the ``Dec`` function is an ``int`` object.

 Otherwise, all the objects during the algebraic operations should belong to the ``Element`` type.

+Additionally, a Python script for generating LaTeX files of schemes from Python scripts is provided here.
+A possible Python charm environment configuration tutorial in Chinese can be viewed at [https://blog.csdn.net/weixin_45726033/article/details/144254189](https://blog.csdn.net/weixin_45726033/article/details/144254189) if necessary.
+If you are a Chinese beginner, [https://blog.csdn.net/weixin_45726033/article/details/144822018](https://blog.csdn.net/weixin_45726033/article/details/144822018) may be helpful.

 #### generateSchemeLaTeX.py